Isaac Albéniz: Biography

 In 1860, Albéniz was born in Camprodon, province of Girona, to Ángel Albéniz (a customs official) and his wife, Maria de los Dolores Pascual.
 He was a child prodigy, first performing at the age of 4.

+His sister claimed that by the age of three Albéniz knew "his scales and arpeggios, and would play full of expression".
+The sister and brother duo appeared together on stage at the Teatre Romea in Barcelona when Isaac was just four years old.
+A "small mountain of pillows was placed on the piano bench so that he could reach the keyboard", not letting his small stature hinder his playing.
+After their four-hands performance had concluded, the "public threw toys onto the stage, mostly colored balls, and the young pianist immediately started playing with them.”

 In 1867, at age 7, after apparently taking lessons from Antoine François Marmontel, Albéniz passed the entrance examination for piano at the Conservatoire de Paris, but he was refused admission because he was believed to be too young.

-As of 1872, by the time he had reached 12, Albéniz had made many attempts to run away from home.